 The power density of your beam should be calculated in terms of W/cm.
-The graph to the right shows why the linear power density provides the best metric for long pulse and CW sources.
-Under these conditions, linear power density scales independently of spot size; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
+The graph to the right shows why expressing the LIDT as a linear power density provides the best metric for long pulse and CW sources.
+In this regime, the LIDT given as a linear power density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
 This calculation assumes a uniform beam intensity profile.
-You must now consider hotspots in the beam or other nonuniform intensity profiles and roughly calculate a maximum power density.
+You must now consider hotspots in the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
 For reference, a Gaussian beam typically has a maximum power density that is twice that of the uniform beam (see lower right).